Former player unlikely to participate in Blackhawks review - WHIZ News

 Loggans also said the Blackhawks haven’t said anything about what if any part of the review would be made available after it was completed, or what they plan to do with the results.

-Loggans said an attorney from Jenner & Block asked if he could interview her clients, and she asked for more information and the chance to interview one or more team executives under the same terms for interviewing her clients.
+Loggans said an attorney from Jenner & Block asked if he could interview her clients, and she asked for more information and the chance to interview one or more team executives under the same terms for speaking to her clients.

 “They responded, saying they really couldn’t do that,” Loggans said.